Brunei Darussalam, Southeast Asia

-At that point in my life, I had blood pressure issues and was overweight, so it was just the push that I needed to take getting t seriously.
+At that point in my life after being diagnosed with the heart condition, I had blood pressure issues and was overweight, so it was just the push that I needed to take getting moving seriously.
 I had never run before in my life, but I made a goal to get outside for 30 minutes three times a week.

-A few months ago, for the first time since my diagnosis, I was able to get off the beta blockers thanks to my newfound fitness.
+A few months ago, for the first time since my heart condition diagnosis, I was able to get off the beta blockers thanks to my newfound fitness.
 When I left the doctor’s office, I was chanting out loud, “I’m free!”
-I recently ran my rat 10k, which intimidated me at first, but after I crossed the finish, I knew I could go even farther.
-I’m planning to run a half marathon (or maybe even a full!) in 2014.
+I recently ran my first 10K, which intimidated me at first, but after I crossed the finish, I knew I could go even farther.
+I’m planning to run a half marathon (or maybe even a full!) someday.

 Sometimes I wonder why I didn’t start to run earlier.
 It’s amazing to find something you’re passionate about that transforms your body and your life.

 I like to run outside.
 Whether it’s a busy city street or nature trail, focusing on my surroundings makes the workout breeze by.